scgraph

 - Cached shortest path calculations can be used for very fast repetative calculations from the same origin node in a GeoGraph.

-- This is done by caching the origin node's spanning tree
+- This is done by caching the origin node's shortest path tree

 - The first call will be slower, but future calls using this origin node will be substantially faster.